ezeev/wavefront-apps/README.md

 ## Dummy Metrics

 The apps in this repo use "dummy metrics" in order to test application definitions.
-Dummy metrics in this case are Telegraf's CPU input plugin configured to emit metrics with different hostname's and prefixes.
+Dummy metrics in this case are Telegraf's CPU input plugin configured to emit metrics with different hostnames and prefixes.

 ### Example Telegraf Config: